 - 1. Complete the information at the head of the form. - 2.
 Mark the Component 4: Coursework Assignment for each candidate according to instructions given in the Syllabus booklet. - 3.
 Enter marks for the separate assessment objectives and the total mark in the appropriate spaces.
 Complete any other sections of the form as required. - 4.
 Ensure that the addition of marks is independently checked. - 5.
 It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
 This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates taking Component 4: Coursework Assignment at the Centre. - 6.
 Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. - 7.
 Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
-Further detailed instructions about external moderation will be sent in late March for the June Examination and early October for the November Examination.
+Further detailed instructions about external moderation will be sent in late March for the June Examination series and early October for the November Examination series.
 See also the instructions on the Coursework Assessment Summary Form.

-Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their IGCSE.
+Note: These Record Cards are to be used by teachers only for candidates who have undertaken Coursework as part of their Cambridge IGCSE.

-idge.com

-www.
-Papa Cambridge.com Please read the instructions printed overleaf and the General Coursework Regulations before completing this form.
-Centre Centre June/November Syllabus Code Syllabus AO1 AO2 AO3 A04 A05 Total Mark Gathering, Exploration Organisation Selection Moderated Personal recording, and and and control Mark vision and research and development relationships of materials. (max 100) presentation of visual media and (for Centres investigation of ideas and/or other with more than processes Candidate Group/ forms one teaching Number Candidate Name Set (max 20) (max 20) (max 20) (max 20) (max 20) (max 100) group) Name of teacher completing this form Signature Date Name of internal moderator Signature Date
+ART AND DESIGN - Component 4: Coursework Assignment Coursework Assessment Summary Form Cambridge IGCSE 2014

+Please read the instructions printed overleaf and the General Coursework Regulations before completing this form.

+-

+Centre Centre Jun ne/November 2 0 1 4

+Syllabus Code Syllabus 7

+Candidate Number Candidate Name Group/ Set AO1 Gathering, recording, research and investigation (max 20) AO2 Exploration and development of ideas (max 20) AO3 Organisation and relationships of visual and/or other forms (max 20) AO4 Selection and control of materials, media and processes (max 20) AO5 Personal vision and presentation (max 20) Total Mark (max 100) Internally Moderated Mark (max 100) (for Centres with more than one teaching group)

+Name of teacher completing this form Signature Date Name of internal moderator Signature Date П

+WWW.
+Papac